Jur0n/Jur0n.github.io/_posts/Active Directory/_posts/2023-06-03-Group-Policies.md

 1. The installationdata needs to be avaiavle for the Computer/Users through a network share.
 2. The Software needs to be avaiable as an .msi Paket
-3. An OU must be exsistend which is bound to the GPO.
+3. An OU must be exsistend which is bound to the GPO.MSiebel

 If a Software is deployed through an userconfiguration, there are 2 options through which an user can make use of the Software:

-1. Assigned
+1. **Assigned**
 This means that the Software is installed without any interaction of the user
-2. Released
+2. **Released**
-The user needs to decide if he wants to install the software
+The user needs to decide if he wants to install the software.